akshay-hake/VehicleParkingSystem/README.md

 1] Web app for Driver: UserParking

     * Visitor or Employee can login through this app and able to book their parking slot for particular amount of time.
     * For visitor, First he have to send request to admin for a specific day(s) .
-If admin accepted that request then only he can book a slot.
+If admin accept that request, then only Visitor can book a slot for that day.
     * Driver can cancel his booking before starting time of booked slot.
     * Driver can extend his booking if extra slots are available.